ap0llo/mddocs/docs/commandline/commands/apireference.md

 ### `outdir` Parameter

 Path of the directory to write the documentation to.
+If the output directory already exists, all files in the output directory will be deleted.

 |                |                   |
 | -------------- | ----------------- |